thiagoloschi/bounceTheBall/README.md

 ### Technologies
 Progressive Web App, React, Redux, Webpack, Nodejs, Styled-components, BEM, Jest, Enzyme.
 <br />

+### Development
+The project is currently being developed.
+You can refer to the [Pull Requests](https://github.com/thiagoloschi/bounceTheBall/pulls?q=is%3Apr+is%3Aclosed) page for a full coding documentation.

 ### Demo
 Although the game development is stil in progress, you can see a beta demo [here](https://bouncetheball.herokuapp.com/).